WilliamXuu/InfiniteCoin/README.md

+Infinitecoin
+---
-Infinitecoin - a fork of Litecoin version.
+Infinitecoin is a fork of Litecoin version.
 Like Litecoin it uses scrypt as a proof of work scheme.

 	- Total coins will be about 90,600 millions
 	- 30 sec block target